 For being such an old company, they’ve managed to remain somewhat innovative, creating the first ever rosé port.

 First off, let’s go straight for the visual: this was the prettiest tasting room we’d seen.
 Stone walls, thick, crooked wooden beamed ceilings, and even cobwebs.
 I could have stayed here forever!

 Also, because we were here during the low season, it wasn’t very busy.
 When we arrived, it was us and two other people and that was it.
 When our tour guide appeared and announced the next tour was beginning, we were the only two who stood up.
 I guess the other couple was just there for the tasting.
 So we were lucky enough to get a private tour!

-Our guide was very sweet and open to any and all questions since it was just us, and since we had already had two tours of other facilities, we didn’t need the Coles’ Notes version of how port gets made.
+Our guide was very sweet and open to any and all questions.
+And since we had already had two tours of other facilities, we didn’t need the Coles’ Notes version of how port gets made.
 Instead, we talked about the unseasonal weather, the impact of the weather changes on the grapes, and even traditional Portuguese Christmas traditions, with an emphasis on port, of course.
 It was definitely a specialized tour that no one else would have had!

 But getting back to their tasting room.
 I mean seriously, how cozy does this look?
 Who wouldn’t want a cask of port in their sitting room?

 Another reason to visit Croft is their fascinating history.
 Specifically, the history of John Croft III’s son, known as Jack the Spy.
-An accomplished scientist and linguist, he was recruited by Charles Stuart, the British Minister in Lisbon, to collect intelligence on French troop movements in the north of Spain during the Napoleonic Wars.
+He was an accomplished scientist and linguist.
+He was recruited by Charles Stuart, the British Minister in Lisbon, to collect intelligence on French troop movements in the north of Spain during the Napoleonic Wars.

 And then there’s the port.
 These were probably our favourites, although maybe the atmosphere had something to do with the enjoyment.